1973 St Edmundsbury Borough Council election

 The 1973 St Edmundsbury Borough Council election took place on 10 May 1973 to elect members of St Edmundsbury Borough Council in Suffolk, England.
 This was on the same day as other local elections.

-This was the inaugural election to the council following its creation by the 1972 Local Government Act.
+This was the inaugural election to St Edmundsbury Borough Council following its formation by the Local Government Act 1972.

+Summary

+Election result

+7 Conservatives and 2 Independents were elected unopposed.